-The post of Minister of State for Universities and Science, which currently has cabinet “attendee” rank, is a very attractive position for up-and-coming politicians, not least because it is also in charge of the “sexy” subject of space which is now seen as increasingly important to the nation.
+The post of UK Minister of State for Universities and Science, with its cabinet attendee rank, is an attractive position for up-and-coming politicians, not least because it is also in charge of the “sexy” subject of space – now seen as increasingly important to the nation.
 And yet this government post has not had much luck in retaining its incumbents.
-Latest to go is Jo Johnson, the brother of the Prime Minister Boris Johnson, who has resigned just weeks after again taking up the post he previously held the role, for a time, in the May administration.
+Latest to go is Jo Johnson, brother of Prime Minister Boris Johnson, who resigned just weeks after taking up a post he had previously held for a time in the May administration.

-Jo Johnson was a noted “remainer” who wishes the United Kingdom will remain in the European Union (EU).
-As such, he was under considerable pressure even when he took the job.
-When Boris Johnson first made a highly controversial move get the Queen’s accent to prorogue (suspend) parliament for a long period in order to force Brexit – the UK’s departure from the EU (with no deal yet agreed) on 31 October.
-However, it was when 21 other Tory MPs were thrown out of the Conservative Party for opposing this rush to a “no deal” departure by voting against the government, that Jo Johnson found that he could no longer support his own brother’s administration.
+Jo Johnson was a noted “Remainer” in the referendum on whether the UK should leave the European Union (EU).
+As such, he was under considerable pressure when he took the job.
+Then Boris Johnson controversially sought the Queen’s ascent to prorogue (suspend) parliament for five weeks ahead of the UK’s departure from the EU (with no deal yet agreed) on 31 October.
+However, it was when 21 other Tory MPs were thrown out of the Conservative Party for opposing the perceived rush to a “no deal” Brexit, voting against the government, that Jo Johnson found he could finally no longer support his brother’s administration.

-Update on 8 September 2019: The Work and Pensions Secretary Amber Rudd – another “Remainer” – has now resigned from the Cabinet over her concerns that the government was not serious about seeking a deal with the EU.
-She also described the removal of her 21 fellow Tory MPs as an “act of political vandalism.”
+Update on 8 September 2019: Work and Pensions Secretary Amber Rudd – another “Remainer” – resigned from the Cabinet over her concerns that the government was not serious about seeking a deal with the EU.
+She also described the removal of her 21 fellow Tory MPs as an “act of political vandalism”.

 Update on 11 September 2019: Chris Skidmore has again been appointed as the Minister of Universities and Science with responsibilities for Space.
 Skidmore joked on Twitter that it was time to get his lab coat out again.
-It was just in time as later on this month the UK Space Conference takes place in Newport, Wales.
+It was just in time for the UK Space Conference in Newport, Wales.

-Whether Boris Johnson is proven to be a similar “dictator” or not, at the very least, he appears to have been badly advised, not least, by Johnson’s political strategist Dominic Cummings who has been accused of being Johnson’s Rasputin-like puppet-master.
-Spaceflight fan Cummings may have developed a NASA Apollo project-inspired “mission control” online dashboard system for Ministers involved in Brexit, however, it does not appear to be working.
-Not only has Cummings been derided for his Machiavellian nature and bullying style, he has also received strong criticism for getting Johnson’s Brexit and electoral strategy so apparently wrong.
+Whether Boris Johnson is proven to be a “dictator” or not, at the very least he appears to have been badly advised by political strategist Dominic Cummings.
+Previously derided for his Machiavellian nature and bullying style, and for his NASA Apollo project-inspired “mission control” online dashboard system, Cummings has now received strong criticism for getting Johnson’s Brexit and electoral strategy so apparently wrong.

-Conservative government has now lost its majority, ceding control to the “anti-Brexit” (or at least “delay-Brexit”) parties within Parliament.
-It has also lost the voter-friendly political “middle ground” via its purge of its remainer moderates.
-These whipless and now about-to-be deselected MPs include some very popular senior Conservative politicians including two former Chancellors, Ken Clarke and Phil Hammond, as well as Sir Nicholas Soames, Winston Churchill’s own grandson.
+The Conservative government has lost its majority and risks losing the political “middle ground” via its purge of Remainer moderates.
+These Whip-less and about-to-be deselected MPs include some popular senior Conservative politicians, among them former Chancellors Ken Clarke and Phil Hammond and Sir Nicholas Soames, Winston Churchill’s grandson.

-While the Conservatives are still likely to be the largest party via the current “first past the post” constituency voting system, it may not now win enough MPs to secure a majority.
+While the Conservative party is likely to remain the largest via the “first past the post” voting system, it may not win enough seats to secure a majority.
 This could leave the way clear for a left-of-centre coalition government made up of Labour, Lib Dems, SNP, Greens etc., which is likely to order a second Brexit referendum.
-There is some hope for those in fear of a Jeremy Corbyn-led government.
-Jeremy Corbyn himself could lose his own Islington seat to the hard-on-his-heals Liberal Democrats which would preclude him from becoming Prime Minister.

-Post Script: The Daily Telegraph has reported that Boris Johnson is now threatening to ignore or bypass any Brexit delay law passed by the UK’s Parliament.
-If he does so, then he could theoretically be jailed.
-No doubt as a famously adept writer and classics scholar, Boris Johnson would then enough have time to write his own version of Mein Kampf (“My Struggle”) – probably in Ancient Greek. 🙂
+Post Script: It has been reported that Boris Johnson is threatening to ignore or bypass any Brexit delay legislation.
+If he does so, he could theoretically be jailed.
+As a famously adept writer and classics scholar, he would then have time to write his own version of Mein Kampf (“My Struggle”) – probably in Ancient Greek. 🙂